ComputationalBiomedicineGroup/NovumRNA/README.md

 * ```-c```: Path to your novumRNA.config file *```-entry```: use ```analysis``` for the standard prediction, see manual for other options.

-Regarding the profile.
-Profiles are defined in the ``novumRNA.config``` at the end.
-You can leave the singularity one unchanged, however you might need to change the cluster profile.
-Here is defined how nextflow sill submit the jobs, this depends on what scheduler you use.

-Big Hint:
 Add “-resume” to your command, if something fails, and you need to re-run, the pipeline will take off at the last completed module, it will save you a lot of time!

-As mentioned before, NovumRNA will install the iedb toolkit on your first run.
+As mentioned before, NovumRNA will install the IEDB toolkit on your first run.
-After the first run, please go to the resource bundle directory, you will find that the iedb folder contains the installed scripts, but also a file called “iedb_install_ok.chck”.
-Specify the path to this file to “IEDB_check” in the novumRNA.config file, like this the iedb toolkit won’t be installed once more in a next run.
+After the first run, please go to the resource bundle directory, you will find that the “iedb” folder contains the installed scripts, but also a file called “iedb_install_ok.chck”.
+Specify the path to this file to ```IEDB_check``` in the novumRNA.config file, like this the IEDB toolkit won’t be installed once more in a next run.

-The default configurations in the novumRNA.config file will produce output: hisat2 as aligner with a hisat2 index provided in the resource bundle (add ```--aligner star``` to the command to change to STAR as aligner).
+The default configurations in the novumRNA.config file will produce output: hisat2 as aligner with a hisat2 index provided in the resource bundle (add ```--aligner star``` to the command to change to STAR as aligner, index will be created).
 Class I ncnas of length 9 aas (add your length to ```peptide_length```  = "9 15" in the config).
 Class II ncnas of length 15 aas, based on provided HLA class II alleles in the samplesheet, HLA-HD is not executed.